Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret

-In~\pref{sec:extensions} we discuss how the results extend to more general settings, specifically where the action set $\Acal$ is embedded in some ambient space and the smoothing operator is given by a kernel function.
-The results in full generality and the proofs are deferred to the appendices.

 For some intuition, the bandwidth $h$ governs a bias-variance tradeoff inherent in the continuous-action setting: for small $h$ the smoothed loss $\lambda_h(\pi)$ closely approximates the true loss $\lambda_0(\pi)$, but small $h$ also admits worse smoothed regret guarantees.
-As notation, $\smooth_{\pi,h}(a|x)$ is the probability density, w.r.t., $\base$, for $\smooth_h(\pi(x))$ at action $a$.

-\begin{example} The well-studied non-contextual version of the problem fits into our framework as follows: there is only one context $\Xcal = \{x_0\}$ and policies are in one-to-one correspondence with actions: $\Pi = \cbr{x_0 \mapsto a: a \in \Acal}$.
-A problem instance is characterized by the expected loss function $\lambda_0(a) = \EE[\ell(a)]$ and the smoothed benchmark is simply $\bench(\Pi_h) = \inf_{a \in \Acal} \lambda_h(a)$. \end{example}
+\begin{example} The well-studied non-contextual version of the problem fits into our framework as follows: there is only one context $\Xcal \defeq \{x_0\}$ and policies are in one-to-one correspondence with actions: $\Pi \defeq \cbr{x_0 \mapsto a: a \in \Acal}$.
+A problem instance is characterized by the expected loss function $\lambda_0(a) \defeq \EE[\ell(a)]$ and the smoothed benchmark is simply $\bench(\Pi_h) \defeq \inf_{a \in \Acal} \lambda_h(a)$. \end{example}

-Smoothing the policy class enables meaningful guarantees in much more general settings than prior work assuming global continuity (e.g., Lipschitzness).
-The guarantees remain meaningful even when the expected loss function has discontinuities, as demonstrated by the following example. \begin{example} Consider a family of non-contextual settings with $a' \in [0,1]$ and expected loss function
+Smoothing the policy class enables meaningful guarantees in much more general settings than prior work assuming global continuity (e.g., Lipschitzness). \df{Our results require no smoothness assumptions on the loss function, in the spirit of the assumption-free analyses typical in the online learning literature.
+Our smoothed regret guarantees can be translated to standard regret bounds under significantly weaker assumptions than global smoothness; for example smoothness around the actions taken by the optimal policy suffices.} \df{Moreover, } the guarantees remain meaningful even when the expected loss function has discontinuities, as demonstrated by the following example. \begin{example} Consider a family of non-contextual settings with expected loss function

 (see~\pref{fig:examples}).
 The optimal action $a^\star= a'$ cannot be found in finitely many rounds due to the discontinuity, so any algorithm is doomed to linear regret.
 However, the smoothed loss function $\ExpL_h$ for any $h > 0$ essentially ignores the discontinuity (and is minimized at $a^*_h = \nicefrac{1}{2}$).
-Accordingly, as we shall prove, it admits algorithms with sublinear smoothed regret. \end{example} The bottom panel of~\pref{fig:examples} provides further intuition for the $\smooth_h$ operator.
+Accordingly, as we shall prove, it admits algorithms with sublinear smoothed regret. \end{example}